Until I was about 30, I could not see images in my head. When I closed my eyes, all I’d see was black nothingness. Due to random luck, that changed.

-Many people at college told me they could see and manipulate bright, beautifully clear images in their “Mind’s Eye”.
-They could pre-plan their photo-shoots and improve their compositions just by closing their eyes and imagining what the photo might look like.
+Frustratingly, many people at college told me they could see and manipulate bright, clear images in their “Mind’s Eye”.
+They could preplan their photo-shoots and improve their compositions just by closing their eyes and imagining what the photo might look like.

 Ten to fifteen years after leaving college I happened to attend an eight day training course in London, England.
 I didn’t go because I thought I had aphantasia (the term hadn’t even been invented then).
-I went as part of my regular personal development regimen.
+The course was part of my regular personal development regimen.

-Some of the techniques we were taught required us to close our eyes and make the images that we saw grow bigger/smaller, brighter/dimmer and closer/further away.
+Some of the techniques we were taught required us to close our eyes and make the images that we saw grow bigger or smaller, brighter or dimmer, and bring them closer to us or take them further away.

 I couldn’t wait to try it.
 After a few months of daily practice, this technique affected me in two ways:

 - First, if I was aphantasic, Image Streaming cured it.
 I could see bright, vivid images in my head.
-I haven’t practiced the technique since—but I still see beautifully clear images in my mind’s eye.
+I haven’t practiced the technique in years—but I still see beautifully clear images in my mind’s eye.

 - Second, it improved my photography like nothing else I’d ever done.
 From that point on I didn’t need to construct a set, find models or leave the house to play with composition or photo ideas.
 I could just sit back, relax and close my eyes.
 Image Streaming helped me become a better photographer from the comfort of my armchair.